Those Who Muse: a new faith, a new religion

 IX - In order to keep up with its needs and to compensate for the slowness of evolution via natural selection humanity will need to integrate technology into its form.

-I – Due to the current rate of genetic mixing between populations caused by interconnectedness of the modern world traditional speciation is unlikely to occur in Homo sapiens.
+I – Those who muse about the future of Homo sapiens may find that due to the current rate of genetic mixing between populations, driven by the interconnectedness of the modern world, traditional speciation is unlikely to occur.

-II – However, due to the current and increasing social separations between existing socio-economic group’s social speciation is likely to occur.
+II – However, the increasing social separations between existing socio-economic groups suggest that social speciation is likely to take place.

-IV – The more successful group will necessarily have greater access to advanced technologies, education, and medical science.
+IV – The more successful group will have greater access to advanced technologies, education, and medical science, enabling them to thrive.

-VII – This artificial selection will cause genetic drift to occur a much higher rate than would usually occur via natural selection.
+VII – This process of artificial selection will lead to genetic drift occurring at a much higher rate than would typically happen through natural selection.

-VIII – The accumulation of genetic change in the more successful group can and will cause it to become a separate species from Homo sapiens.
+VIII – Ultimately, the accumulation of genetic changes in this more successful group could result in them becoming a separate species from Homo sapiens.

 I – Overpopulation is the concept that there are more individuals in existence than a given system can support.